• Skip to content

 Intro

-Our Strength and Conditioning masters degree is aimed at students who have undertaken a sports science, sports coaching or related undergraduate degree and who wish to continue their studies and progress to working within elite athletics.
+Our Strength and Conditioning masters degree is for students who have undertaken a sports science, sports coaching or related undergraduate degree and who wish to continue their studies and progress to working within elite athletics.

-The degree aims to facilitate accreditation with the UK Strength and Conditioning Association (UKSCA) through experiential learning on the professional enquiry placement module and key core modules such as practical applications to performance training, strength and rehabilitation science and effective coaching.
+The degree is designed to meet the knowledge and standards required to become a UKSCA Accredited Strength & Conditioning Coach (ASCC) through experiential learning on the professional enquiry placement module and key core modules such as practical applications to performance training, strength and rehabilitation science and effective coaching.

 Find out about postgraduate events